-Ursa Major: This translates from Latin as ‘The Big Bear.’
-The 7 brightest stars in this constellation form a distinctive shape, known separately as the plough or big dipper, although the entire constellation is spread over a greater area of the sky.
+Ursa Major: The 7 brightest stars in this constellation form a distinctive shape, known separately as the Plough or Big Dipper, although the entire constellation is spread over a greater area of the sky.
 It is the most famous of all Northern constellations and is circumpolar in England and the Northern United States.

-Ursa Minor: This translates as ‘The Little Bear’ and the 7 main stars of this constellation form a shape similar to Ursa Major, but with the tail of the bear pointing in the opposite direction.
-Ursa Minor has been more universally observed than any other constellation, on account of the importance of Polaris, also known as the North Star.
-A line through the last two stars of Ursa Major, also known as ‘the pointers’, leads to the Polaris, which has been used to tell location and time for thousands of years.
+Ursa Minor: The 7 main stars of this constellation form a shape similar to Ursa Major, but with the tail of the bear pointing in the opposite direction.
+Ursa Minor (“Little Bear”) has been more universally observed than any other constellation on account of the close proximity to the north celestial pole of its brightest star Polaris (North Star).
+A line through Ursa Major’s last two stars, Merak and Dubhe, also known as ‘the pointers’, leads to Polaris, with the bright star having been used to tell direction and time for thousands of years.

 Cassiopeia: A line through the last star at the handle end of the Big Dipper and through Polaris will lead onto a conspicuous W shaped group of stars called Cassiopeia.
 This constellation depicts a mythological Greek queen by the same name who was punished for her boastfulness by being condemned to eternally circle the sky on her throne, which sometimes hangs upside down as the constellation revolves in the night sky.
 The Milky Way runs through Cassiopeia, making it particulary rich in deep-sky objects, including star clusters and galaxies.